We offer a common sense, science-informed approach.

 The Knoxville School of Progressive Education is committed to remaining open while taking special care to maintain the safety of faculty, staff, families, and children.
-As such, we will offer online learning for children who must stay home sick.
+As such, we offer online learning for children who must stay home sick.
 Students who complete online learning tasks will be counted as attending class and not marked absent.

 Masks & shields

 All parents/guardians, faculty, staff, and students are required to wear face masks while in an indoor setting.
 In addition, six feet of physical distance will be maintained by students in the classroom when practical, and to the extent possible, children will be assigned and maintain their own desk space in the classroom.
 At times, the teacher or staff member will need to be in close physical proximity to your child.
 With appropriate masking, this is a safe activity.